 Community Grants and Campership of Chicago

-OSRUI campers living in Illinois or Northwest Indiana who attend a Jewish overnight camp for the first time for 3 weeks (19 days) or more are eligible.
+OSRUI campers living in Illinois or Northwest Indiana who attend a Jewish overnight camp for the first time for 3 weeks (19 days) or more are eligible for a community grant from Campership of Chicago.
 This is not based on financial need.
 Campers who have attended OSRUI for two weeks or less in the past are still eligible for this incentive.
-Visit www.onehappycamper.org for more information or to see if your community has a similar program.
+Other communities (such as Milwaukee and Madison WI) may have similar grants.
+Visit www.onehappycamper.org for more information or to see if your community has a program.

 Union for Reform Judaism Incentive Grants

 OSRUI campers who live in an area that does not have a community campership may be eligible for a grant from the Union for Reform Judaism/OSRUI.
 Campers attending camp for 19 days or more (even if you attended a shorter session in 2014) may be eligible for $1000 and campers attending camp for 12-18 days may be eligible for $700.
 Campers who attended a 2-week session in 2014 and are registering for a 2-week session in 2015, will not be eligible for this grant this year or in the future.
 These grant funds are provided by the OSRUI scholarship fund and are limited in number; once we have given out our maximum number of grants, they will no longer be available for this season.
 Visit www.onehappycamper.org or contact us for more information.